English: Vocabulary and Oracy

 Every class has a vocabulary wall that is updated frequently.
 Words are collected from reading lessons, the class reader and from across the curriculum.
 They are displayed simply with definitions and examples, and referred to regularly at the start of reading lessons and class reader sessions.
 Long-term planning in each subject highlights the vocabulary children need to learn in that unit.
 This vocabulary is frequently checked in lessons and may also go home on a subject knowledge organiser.

-For further information about our English curriculum, please speak to Mr Asquith.
+For further information about our English curriculum, please speak to Mr Lund.